zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-lifetime.md

 });
 ```

-Now our mapInto function is working properly.
+Now the `mapInto` function is working as expected.